Paul Gilbert-Style, Sequenced String-Skipping Arpeggios

 EXAMPLE 4 is a demonstration of the “up and down”-style arpeggios commonly heard in sweep-picking-type progressions, but the combination of the rhythmic picking and legato gives the lick a completely different feel.
 Pay close attention to the movement of your right hand in even 16th notes, regardless of whether the note being played is picked or not.
 Try this type of lick with your favorite progressions, moving the shapes (major, minor or minor b5) relative to the D or E string roots.

 Another benefit of these shapes is their ability to be sequenced into many melodically and rhythmically interesting patterns that would be nearly impossible (and completely impractical) to perform via any other means.

-For a twist on this sequencing idea, check out Example 6, inspired by late '80s/early '90s guitar hero Nuno Bettencourt of the band Extreme (check out their Pornograffitti album for some awesome guitar playing and tone).
+For a twist on this sequencing idea, check out EXAMPLE 6, inspired by Nuno Bettencourt of Extreme (check out their Pornograffitti for some awesome guitar playing and tone).
 For those of you old enough, think Bill and Ted’s Excellent Adventure at the mall and you’ll get the idea.